Rebound Effects

 |

 Some Energy Conservation and Emission Reduction strategies cause motorists to purchase more fuel efficient vehicles than they would otherwise.
 Fuel Efficiency Standards (such as Corporate Average Fuel Efficiency or CAFE standards) require vehicle manufactures to produce and sell vehicles that meet certain minimum fuel efficiency.
 Feebates are surcharges on the purchase of fuel inefficient vehicles with revenue used to provide rebates on the purchase of fuel-efficient vehicles.
-These strategies are intended to encourage energy conservation and reduce Climate Change Emissions (Greene, 1998; Jansen and Denis, 1999; Greene, et al, 1999; Small and Van Dender, 2005).
+These strategies are intended to encourage energy conservation and reduce Climate Change Emissions (Jansen and Denis 1999; Greene, et al. 1999; Small and Van Dender 2005; UKERC 2007).

 However, these efficiency gains reduce per-mile vehicle operating costs, which encourages increased per-vehicle annual mileage, resulting in a takeback effect.
 For example, if these incentives causes motorists to choose vehicles that are 10% more fuel efficient, this does not usually result in a full 10% fuel savings (Greene, Kahn and Gibson, 1999).
-Because a more fuel-efficient vehicle costs less per mile to drive, there is a Rebound Effect, which is typically 20-30%.
+Because a more fuel-efficient vehicle costs less per mile to drive, there is a Rebound Effect, which is typically 10-30% over the long run (UKERC 2007).
 This reflects the elasticity of vehicle travel with respect to fuel price (Transportation Elasticities).
-As a result, a 10% increase in fuel efficiency actually provides a 7-8% net reduction in fuel consumption and a 2-3% increase in vehicle mileage.
+As a result, a 10% increase in fuel efficiency actually provides a 7-8% net reduction in fuel consumption and a 1-3% increase in vehicle mileage.
 For example, a program that increases average fuel efficiency by 10% might reduce the average cost of driving from 10¢ to 9¢ per mile, causing motorists to increase their annual mileage from 12,000 to 12,300.

-Road design and vehicle safety features which make drivers feel more secure (wider lanes, larger vehicles, seat belts, air bags, etc.) tend to encourage more “intensive” driving that offsets a portion of the motorists own safety gains and increases risk to other road users (Chirinko and Harper, 1993; Wilde, 1994; Heino, 1996; Noland, 2001).
+Road design and vehicle safety features that make drivers feel more secure (wider lanes, larger vehicles, seat belts, air bags, etc.) tend to encourage more “intensive” driving that offsets a portion of the motorists own safety gains and increases risk to other road users, called offsetting behavior or risk compensation (Chirinko and Harper, 1993; Wilde, 1994; Heino, 1996; Noland, 2001).
 Most research suggests that approximately one-third of potential safety increases are offset by increased driving intensity.
 For example, if air bags would prevent 3,000 vehicle occupant deaths per year if there were no change in driver behavior, only 2,000 lives would actually be saved, due to this Rebound Effect.
+Similarly, early studies predicted that high mounted stop lamps would prevent 35% of rear-ending vehicle accidents, but after they become mandatory and common this declined to just 4.3% (NHTSA 1998).

 Although many TDM strategies improve Road Safety, they do this by changing the amount and type of mobility that occurs, rather than reducing risk per vehicle-mile.
 Failing to consider this Rebound Effect tends to overstate the benefits of conventional safety strategies, such as vehicle occupant protection, and understates the value of TDM as a traffic safety strategy.